|New Zealand (NZ)

-Southern Cross hops are available to be purchased from multiple suppliers.
+Southern Cross hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Southern Cross Hops
+Origin and Geneology of the Southern Cross Hop

 Southern Cross is a cross between NZ Smooth Cone and the result of a Californian and English Fuggle.
 It was released in 1994.

 New Zealand hops begin to be harvested in late February or March and continues through to early April.

 Flavor & Aroma Profile of Southern Cross Hops

 Southern Cross is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 Southern Cross hops have aroma descriptors that include citrus and tropical fruit with hints of lemon zest, lime, pine and spice.
 It has excellent essential oils and low co-humulone delivering a delicate balance of citrus and spice when added at the end of boil.

 Brewing Values for Southern Cross Hops

 These are the common ranges that we've seen with Southern Cross hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.